Revision Breast Surgery

 Breast implants placed for either cosmetic or reconstructive purposes can be converted from submuscular placement to a position on top of the muscle to improve the breasts’ appearance of the breasts and potentially alleviate symptoms related to submuscular placement.

-There are many advantages of the subglandular breast implant position compared to the submuscular location.
+There are many advantages of the subglandular breast implant placement compared to the submuscular location.
 Conversion of implants to a subglandular position (on top of the pectoralis major muscle) often creates a more natural look and feel to the breasts.
 Likewise, completely submuscular tissue expanders or permanent implants placed for reconstruction after cancer can be converted to a location on top of the muscle to achieve a more natural look and feel of the reconstruction.

 Breast Lift after Previous Augmentation, Lift or Reduction